-Because of a simplified design, cleaning and maintenance for food wells tends to be straightforward.
+Because of basic design, food well cleaning and maintenance tends to be simple and straightforward.

 Related Articles